arcus/education_modules/sql_basics/sql_basics.md

 So the first word in the dot notation below is "alasql", which is the name of the **schema** or **catalog** or **dataset** that your data is stored in (terms differ according to the dialect of SQL that you're using), and the second word, "patients", is the name of the specific table you would like to reference as the base of your query.

-Ready to run your first SQL query?
+Ready to try this?
 Hit the execute button below the SQL code to run this query and you'll see the results appear!

 ```sql
 SELECT *